-- G. No dog will be left unattended at any time in such a manner as to create a danger or hazard to any other dog, person or to itself. - H. Each handler will be responsible for any damage done by his or her K-9. - Protests: The committee ruling on protests shall consist of three or more odd T. number members as selected by the Chief Judge.
+G. No dog will be left unattended at any time in such a manner as to create a danger or hazard to any other dog, person or to itself.

+Each handler will be responsible for any damage done by his or her K-9. Η. Protests: The committee ruling on protests shall consist of three or more odd I. number members as selected by the Chief Judge.
 Members of the rules and judges' committees cannot rule on protests of their own department.
 Handlers will advise the steward at the time of occurrence or immediately after the test or phase (before leaving the field) that a protest may be entered or lodged.
 The steward will note the protest and scoresheets will be marked that a possible protest may be filed.
 All formal protests will be lodged in writing to the Association (Chief Judge), identified by the team's number only, (no name) before they are considered.
-Any potential disqualification (DQ) from testing will be considered (as a DQ or not a DQ) by the protest committee.
-Protests and disqualifications must consider the rules of this Association and be ruled on accordingly.
+Any potential disgualification (DQ) from testing will be considered (as a DQ or not a DQ) by the protest committee.
+Protests and disgualifications must consider the rules of this Association and be ruled on accordingly.
 Written protests should be kept and submitted to the National Secretary by email and should indicate the protest committee's names and the outcome of the protest.
 In the case of a question concerning rules, the Chief Judge should contact the Judges Committee Chairman.
-Approved 5-7-23 in Evansville. - J. There will be no consumption of alcoholic beverages on or in the area of the testing site during testing hours by judges, handlers or participating officials. - K. Any extreme or abusive correction or treatment of a dog-loss of temper or display of poor sportsmanship by the handler-will result in disqualification from the certification as determined by the chief judge.
+Approved 5-7-23 in Evansville.

+J. There will be no consumption of alcoholic beverages on or in the area of the testing site during testing hours by judges, handlers or participating officials.
+K. Any extreme or abusive correction or treatment of a dog-loss of term on displaye of page another page big but the bandlers will negative in temper or display of poor sportsmanship by the handler-will result in disqualification from the certification as determined by the chief judge.
 The Executive Board may undertake its own investigation and take any action it deems appropriate based on the totality of the circumstances.